 How do you become a body contouring specialist?

 In order to become a body contouring specialist, you will need to go through training and obtain a certification.
 There are many esthetician schools that offer this course.

 You may experience some discomfort with body contouring treatments but generally these treatments should not hurt.
 You may experience pain after the procedure, during the healing process.

 The award-winning ASCP Skin Deep magazine is the premier estheticians' source for the latest trends, techniques, products, and news from the biggest names in the industry.
 In this issue:

-Professional liability insurance for body contouring protects you in case a client sues.
-ASCP members have access to optional body contouring insurance and other advanced modalities like microneedling, permanent makeup, and laser services.
-More information about body contouring insurance and advanced esthetics coverage that protects you and your esthetics practice, including the steps for applying, visit www.ascpskincare.com/body-contouring-insurance.
-Pricing for body contouring insurance ranges from $672 - $792 for the year, and you can bundle that coverage with other advanced modalities to save more.
+Professional liability insurance for Advanced Esthetics Services protects you in case a client sues.
+ASCP members have access to optional radio frequency insurance insurance and other advanced modalities like ultrasound cavitation, laser, IPL, or permanent makeup services.
+More information about advanced esthetics coverage that protects you and your esthetics practice, including the steps for applying, visit www.ascpskincare.com/ami.
+Pricing for advanced esthetics insurance starts at $672 for the year, and you can bundle that coverage with other advanced modalities to save more.

 7. Erica Gorza, “The Top 5 Benefits of Thermal Shock/Cryo Generation.”